Board of Directors

 In the community Andrew has played an active role in the Royal St. John’s Regatta as both a rower, and Committee member.
 He has also been a member of the Boards of Holy Heart of Mary Theatre, and Big Brothers Big Sisters.
 He has chaired the Alternative Dispute Resolution Section (NL) for the Canadian Bar Association.
 In addition, Andrew has taught at Memorial University in the faculty of Human Kinetics and Recreation, and the faculty of Business Administration, on the legal aspects of recreation and risk management, and business and the law in Canada.

 In 2014, Andrew was awarded the Rotary St. John’s Northwest Aidan Maloney Young Professionals Award (an award aimed at recognizing two young professionals, aged 25-40 years, who are doing great work in their community and who have potential to positively impact their vocations and communities in the future).
+In late 2020 he was appointed by the Law Society of Newfoundland and Labrador as a member of the Board of Governors of the Law Foundation.

 Following graduation from Memorial University with Bachelor’s Degrees in Business and Arts, Blair travelled across Canada in a variety of business development roles with RSA Insurance.
 While living in Halifax, Calgary, and Vancouver he worked alongside a diverse range of people and businesses.
 Collecting plenty of great stories along the way.